 - 1 teaspoon vegetable oil

-- 1 large boneless skinless chicken breast, cut into 1 inch pieces and lightly salted
+- 1 large boneless skinless chicken breast or 2 chicken thighs, cut into 1 inch pieces and lightly salted

 - 2 tablespoons unsalted butter